HyperLemons/simple-webui-colabs/README.md

 # simple-webui-colabs

+**Update (7/28/23):** I am now in possession of a slightly more powerful laptop, if I keep this long enough and see that installing a1111 locally gives enough speed and preformance for generations in a reasonable size, I will archive this repository.
+If this doesn't happen to be the case, I will hopefully revisit this script eventually, but I hold no promises.

 **Update (3/11/23):** Testing Nolan Aatama's newest sd-1click-colab for [anything4.5](https://colab.research.google.com/github/nolanaatama/sd-1click-colab/blob/main/anythingv4.5.ipynb) launched in just about 5 minutes (nice!)
 However they have added/changed most of the code.
 If if ever have the strength I may adjust to it, if there's anything crazy improved then I will add/change to it if I find out about it.

 **Update (4/18/23):** Testing Nolan's latest script took around 9 minutes to install and launch a public URL for the webui (I acceidenlty stopped the time midway so I don't have an exact time) Might try update to Nolan's latest changes, it looks a lot more feasable now.